metaviews/Jesse-Hirsh-words/README.md

 # Jesse-Hirsh-words
-Some words written by Jesse Hirsh
+This is a repository of some words written by Jesse Hirsh over the last few decades.